 These tools allow you to challenge yourself in a new way, and they're all very cheap (or free) to use!
 You can be resourceful and throw some objects together that you would have otherwise allowed to collect dust in your basement.

 Looking to get stronger, fitter, faster, and more powerful?
 Plyometrics, or fast, explosive movements, are a great way to improve your overall fitness levels and get your heart rate up.
 Box jumps, jumping lunges, brad jumps and clapping push-ups are just a few examples of plyometric movements.
 These exercises require no equipment and help you develop explosive power that will ultimately lead to increases in strength and speed.
+These movements make use of your fast twitch muscle fibers (as opposed to the slow twitch muscle fibers used predominantly used in strength training) to create as a tremendous amount of strength and speed in a very short period of time.

 In a lift like the squat, powerful hips will help you get out of the hole once the weight gets heavy.
 Exercises like the box jump or broad jump help to develop that explosive power that will ultimately translate to squatting or deadlifting more weight.
 Likewise, clapping push-ups can really teach an athlete how to develop bar speed on a bench press.